johannfaouzi/pyts/doc/user_guide.rst

 The :mod:`pyts.classification` module consists of several classification algorithms.

-The first algorithm implemented is **K-Nearest Neighbors (KNN)**.
+The first algorithm implemented is **K-Nearest Neighbors**.
 For time series classification it is the go-to algorithm for a good baseline.
-The most common metrics used for time series classification are the Euclidean distance and the Dynamic Time Warping distance.
-It extends the implementation from scikit-learn with more metrics available.
+The most common metrics used for time series classification are the Euclidean distance and the Dynamic Time Warping metric.
+It extends the implementation from `scikit-learn` with the metrics available in the :mod:`pyts.metrics` module.
 It is implemented as :class:`pyts.classification.KNeighborsClassifier`.

 The second algorithm implemented is **SAX-VSM**.
-The outline of this algorithm is to first transform raw time series into bags of words using SAX and BOW, then merge, for each class label, all bags of words for this class label into only one bag of words, and finally compute tf-idf statistics for each bag of words.
+The outline of this algorithm is to first transform raw time series into bags of words using SAX and BOW, then merge, for each class label, all the bags of words for this class label into only one bag of words, and finally compute tf-idf statistics for each bag of words.
 This leads to a tf-idf vector for each class label.
 To predict an unlabeled time series, this time series if first transformed into a term frequency vector, then the predicted label is the one giving the highest cosine similarity among the tf-idf vectors learned in the training phase.
 It is implemented as :class:`pyts.classification.SAXVSM`.

 The third algorithm implemented is **Bag-of-SFA Symbols in Vector Space (BOSSVS)**.
 The outline of this algorithm is quite similar to the one of SAX-VSM but words are created using SFA instead of SAX.
 It is implemented as :class:`pyts.classification.BOSSVS`.

 References